 - You may have open surgery (one large cut) or keyhole surgery (several small cuts).

-- If the whole bladder has been removed, you will need reconstructive surgery to store urine in another way.
-This is known as a urinary diversion.
+- After a radical cystectomy, you will need surgery to store urine in another way.
+This is known as urinary diversion.

-- Surgery is also the main form of treatment for urothelial cancer of the ureter or kidney.
+- Surgery is also the main form of treatment for urothelial carcinoma of the kidney or ureter.
 The operation to remove a kidney, ureter and part of the bladder is known as a nephroureterectomy.

 - In systemic chemotherapy, drugs are injected into your body to treat the cancer.
-This treatment is usually given in a course over a few days, and the course may be repeated every few weeks for several months.
+This treatment is repeated every few weeks for a number of months.

-- Radiotherapy uses high- energy x-rays to kill the cancer cells or injure them.
+- Radiation therapy uses high energy x-rays to kill the cancer cells or injure them.
+It is often combined with chemotherapy.
 The treatment is usually given Monday to Friday over several weeks.